Toyota New Zealand

 Toyota New Zealand Limited is the importer and distributor of new Toyota and Lexus vehicles to New Zealand.
 It also imports used vehicles from Japan and refurbishes them at its former assembly plant in Thames.

 Until 1998 it also assembled a variety of completely knocked down vehicles from imported and New Zealand materials.

-Administration is from Palmerston North.
+Its headquarters are in Palmerston North.
 There is a national sales office and import administration office in Auckland.